jforcode/NewsFeedApi/README.md

 mvn clean install

-Run src/main/java/com/jeevan/FeedReader.java to setup the required tables.
+Run com.jeevan.FeedReader.java to setup the required tables.

-Run src/main/java/com/jeevan/Application.java to start the API server.
+Run com.jeevan.Application.java to start the API server.

 Go to localhost:8080 to see a "Hello There!" message indicating that the server is running.